Starbucks to buy remaining stake in East China JV for $1.3 billion

 Starbucks is contending with a slowdown in in-store traffic back home as it works to speed up service at its cafes, where a large number of mobile orders had led to congestion and delays in serving orders.

-Starbucks is buying the East China stores from JV partners Uni-President Enterprises Corp (UPEC) and President Chain Store Corp (PCSC).
+Starbucks is buying the East China stores from JV partners Uni-President Enterprises Corp (1216.TW) (UPEC) and President Chain Store Corp (2912.TW) (PCSC).

 In a separate deal, Starbucks will sell its 50 percent stake in its Taiwanese JV to UPEC and PCSC for about $175 million.
 The Taiwan JV operates about 410 Starbucks stores.